oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_migration_agent_image_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple AgentImage resources in Oracle Cloud Infrastructure
-- Get details of the ODMS Agent Images available to install on-premises.
+- Note: Deprecated.
+Use the new resource model APIs instead.
+Get details of the ODMS Agent Images available to install on-premises.

 ..
 Aliases